The Eta Model is a state-of-the-art atmospheric model used for research and operational purposes.

 The model prognostic variables are surface pressure, horizontal wind components, temperature, specific humidity, turbulent kinetic energy, and cloud hydrometeors.
 Model variables are distributed on the Arakawa E-grid.

 Major features of the Eta dynamical core are:

 - The eta vertical coordinate (Mesinger 1984), resulting in quasi-horizontal coordinate surfaces, and thus prevention of pressure-gradient force errors due to steep topography than can occur with terrain-following coordinates;

-– Forward-backward scheme for time differencing of the gravity-wave terms, modified so as to suppress separation of solutions on two C-subgrids of the model’s E-grid (Mesinger 1974, Janjic, 1979);
+- Forward-backward scheme for time differencing of the gravity-wave terms, modified to suppress separation of solutions on two C-subgrids of the model’s E-grid (Mesinger 1974, Janjic, 1979);

 - Energy conservation in transformations between the potential and the kinetic energy in space differencing (Mesinger et al. 1988);

 - Piecewise Linear Scheme in the vertical, so model works fully in finite volume.

 - Option to run the model in a nonhydrostatic mode (Janjic et al. 2001);